 Any businesses that you start, even the small ones, have the potential of taking off and making it into the national marketplace.
 Because of the nature of today's market, it is often a good idea to also seek trademark protection for your business name.
 If you meet the requirements of establishing a trademark, this can be a powerful tool for protecting your business name that will last indefinitely.

 A national trademark can be acquired by filing with the United States Patent and Trademark Office (USPTO).
 This is the most powerful trademark that is available within the United States and puts the entire country on notice of your business' registered trademark and can also be a powerful tool for you to use to protect your business' name.

 However, a United States trademark can be difficult to obtain, and sometimes a state or regional trademark may be more suited to your business.
 Once your state trademark is established, every business within that state's jurisdiction is on notice of your business' name.

 With a successful trademark application, your business name or fictitious business name gains many protections.
 For instance, if a competitor uses your trademark or a similar mark in a different market, you may be able to stop the competing business from using the mark on a theory that their use dilutes the value of your trademark.
 Overall, a trademark makes it much easier for you to protect your business name.

 Additional articles and resources can be found in FindLaw's Choosing a Business Name section.

 While it's always a good idea to at least consult with an attorney before starting a business, you may find that certain processes are best handled by a professional.
 While the registration process does not always require a lawyer's expertise, every situation is different.
-Contact a local small business lawyer for a free initial legal assessment of your business plans to learn how they can help you set your business up for success.
+Contact a local small business lawyer today to find out more.